This design is the third of thirty-six woodblock prints in Rakusan's second main sequence series,

 The theme is labeled here by the original Rakusan number of its 36 Series

 103 is the 36 Series

 design of the 103 Tree-peony

-The Fan Series woodblock prints of the 103 Tree-peony theme were printed during January 1934 and were distributed January 20, 1934 in the first series delivery, installment one (of twelve).
-On the delivery documents Rakusan used the theme subject title 牡丹, botan, 'tree-peony', which is also the title of 36 Series design 103 published at the same time.
+According to the delivery documents for installment one for both the 36 Series and the Fan Series, the woodblock prints of the 103 Tree-peony theme were printed during January 1934 and were distributed January 20, 1934 in the first series delivery, installment one (of twelve).
+There Rakusan used the title 牡丹, botan, 'tree-peony', for both the theme designation and the title of the 36 Series design 103.